 Use the “Uniform - Uniform Requirements for Manuscripts Submitted to Biomedical Journals” in RefWorks.
 This is a “University of Leicester Specific Style” and is therefore available to all users automatically.
 The “Vancouver” style is not kept up to date and does not treat some types of material correctly.

-If you want to use EndNote, please ask us for advice on which style to use.
+If you want to use EndNote, please contact us for advice.

 Stannard W, Rutman A, Wallis C, O'Callaghan C. Central microtubular agenesis causing primary ciliary dyskinesia.
 Am J Respir Crit Care Med.
 2004;169:634-7.